zuozhenggh/learning-library/data-management-library/goldengate/migrate-postgre-atp/introduction/introduction.md

-# Migrate PostgreSQL to Oracle Autonomous database workshop
+# Migrate PostgreSQL to Oracle Autonomous Database Workshop

 ## Introduction

-Welcome to migrate to autonomous database workshop.

-In this workshop, we will migrate a PostgreSQL database to an Autonomous database in Oracle Cloud Infrastructure.
-We will use Oracle Goldengate for migration and designed resources in OCI for this workshop purpose.
+In this workshop, we will migrate a PostgreSQL database to an Autonomous Database in Oracle Cloud Infrastructure.
+Purpose of this workshop we will use Oracle Goldengate for the migration and designated resources in Oracle Cloud Infrastructure.
 This workshop consists of 4 labs.

 *Estimated total Workshop Time*: 1.5 hours

 ### About GoldenGate for PostgreSQL

 Oracle GoldenGate on Marketplace contains pre-configured Oracle GoldenGate for Non-Oracle for PostgreSQL.
-We will use it for our extract data processes from source PostgreSQL.
+We will use it for our extract data processes from a source PostgreSQL database.

 ### About GoldenGate Microservices